-Bermuda is Britain’s largest and oldest remaining Overseas Territory, its external affairs are represented by the UK and Her Majesty Queen Elizabeth II is Head of State.
+Bermuda is Britain’s largest and oldest remaining Overseas Territory, its external affairs are represented by the UK and His Majesty King Charles III is Head of State.
 Internally Bermuda is self-governing and has the most constitutional autonomy of all the Overseas Territories.
-The head of Government is the Premier and Minister of National Security, the Hon Michael Dunkley JP, MP, who nominates a Cabinet that is appointed officially by the Governor.
+The head of Government is the Premier, who nominates a Cabinet that is appointed officially by the Governor.
 The Legislative branch consists of a bicameral Parliament modelled after the UK’s Westminster system.
 Parliament has two chambers: the House of Assembly (the ‘Lower House’ of 36 elected members) and the Senate (the ‘Upper House’ of appointed members).

 While caught in a hurricane, The Sea Venture became lodged in the eastern reefs of Bermuda 700 miles away from the intended destination.
 This shipwreck, while devastating, was the beginning of an incredible journey that would forever change the destiny of Bermuda.
 It is widely believed the story of The Sea Venture’s shipwreck provided inspiration for William Shakespeare to pen “The Tempest”.